 No word yet on how privacy advocates feel about the use of facial recognition software in this context, but it’s clear that counter-measures against breaches will continue to change much as payment technology has.

 And as you know, the first big change is coming to the U.S. in just over a month, as the “EMV conversion” deadline approaches for use with “chip-equipped” cards, business owners might want to check the merchant page at the GoChipCard website, for additional information and help.

 As the site notes, “the rules are changing.
-Starting October 2015, merchants that accept chip will be protected from fraud losses resulting from in store counterfeit magnetic stripe card transactions just as you are today.
-However, liability will shift from issuers to merchants if their payment terminals are not chip-enabled for in store transactions.
+Starting October 2015, merchants accepting chip-enabled cards will receive protection against fraud losses caused by counterfeit magnetic stripe card transactions, just like they do today.
+Merchants will assume liability for fraudulent transactions if they do not have chip-enabled payment terminals in stores, shifting the responsibility from issuers to the merchants.
 Fraud liability for lost or stolen cards varies by payment network.”